CatherineP37/project_5/README.md

 ## Business model

+The business is a B2C (business to consumer) ecommerce business selling handmade chocolate bars.
+The target audience are chocolate lovers who want luxury handmade chocolate bars.

+The aims of the ecommerce website are to inform visitors about the range of chocolate bars for sale, to maximise sales and to make it easy for people to make a purchase.

-The business is a B2C business that regularly engages with customers by holding product tasting events and having an email newsletter.
+The business regularly engages with customers by holding product tasting events and having an email newsletter.
 The business offers free delivery after a customer spends over a certain amount of money on an order.
 The business also has a Facebook page that they can use to build up awareness of the business and where they can connect with customers and potential customers.

 ## Marketing